section-engineering-education/engineering-education/articles/css-in-js-solutions/index.md

 The traditional way of building web applications would require linking JavaScript and CSS files to every page that needed a dropdown or navigation menu and copy/pasting the HTML code to every location you wanted them to appear.
 However, this methodology of building web applications makes it difficult to maintain because, in a big application, you could have hundreds of small files or one large file which is difficult to sort through.

 ### CSS and Web Components
-Styling elements has been the underlying factor for the appeal of frontend web applications, and with it comes a clear understanding of web components and how it relates to CSS.
+A web component contains its own default CSS stylinng.
+When a webpage invokes a component, it brings its styling with it.

-This gap in the simplification of your codebase concerning your CSS files is why you need to seek out means of encapsulating your CSS code within your JavaScript files, rather than creating external stylesheets for each web component.
+However, you may not want the default component styles every time and this would require over-riding them.
+A technical approach to this issue is to create an external stylesheet for each web page inheriting the specific element, but this however also leads to a clogged codebase of CSS files.

 Although web components simplify the development process of web applications, with it comes the barrier of maintaining multiple external style sheets when using CSS.

-Some solution exist to simplify web component CSS, such as CSS-in-JS.
+Some solutions exist to simplify web component CSS, such as CSS-in-JS.
 CSS-in-JS will encapsulate your CSS code within your JavaScript files, rather than creating external stylesheets for each web component.

 ### What is CSS-in-JS and how does it benefit CSS Web Components?
 CSS-in-JS is a JavaScript library that offers a variety of techniques to style web components.
 CSS-in-JS was a result of the flaws in using CSS to style web applications, especially with custom elements, and some of which include scoping, specificity, portability, and dynamic functioning.

 The adaptation of CSS-in-JS libraries over CSS is as a result of stylesheets loading in any order, which sometimes override each other.
 Meanwhile, before the advent of CSS-in-JS, developers applied specific CSS methodologies to ensure modular, reusable, and scalable styling, and some of these methodologies are [BEM](http://getbem.com/introduction/), [OOCSS](http://oocss.org/), and [SMACSS](http://smacss.com/) amongst others.

 CSS-in-JS is an improvement over pure CSS for various reasons, but the end goal is a result of the need for a simpler, easier to maintain codebase.
-Rather than maintaining multiple external stylesheets, CSS-in-JS solution provide us with different libraries with specific advantages for developers to choose from in the development of their web applications.
+Rather than maintaining multiple external stylesheets, CSS-in-JS solutions provide us with different libraries with specific advantages for developers to choose from in the development of their web applications.

 CSS-in-JS is the best styling technique to use with web components.
 But, this doesn’t render CSS redundant because it certainly does have its pros and cons.